Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 - r.confidence = S.confidence
 - r.context = S.context

 Note: the end user may want in some cases to alter the above identities.
 In particular, the context.
 This is one reason we call it *interpretation*!
+Another example: suppose the scorecard uses movie title, _The Godfather_, but the end user prefers to use the imdb database ID to represent ratee.
+In that case, the interpretation of S will involve converting S.observee (movie title) into the imdb ID.

 ## variable: GrapeRankScorecards (G)